-- Deputise for the Harbour Master; - Enforce all Statutory Acts, Harbour Revision Orders and the Harbour General Directions with respect to the safe navigation of marine traffic. - Identify and propose solutions to any hazard to safe navigation and safety in the work place; - The recording of and proportionate investigation of incidents/accidents; - Ensure appropriate training of assigned personnel; - The deployment of assigned personnel; - Monitor safety and develop Standard Safe Operating Procedures in consultation with relevant staff; - Programme and manage dredging contracts (in consultation with the Harbour Master); - Programme and manage hydrographic surveys (in consultation with the Harbour Master); - Establish and maintain tidal measuring gauges; - Programme and manage the effective inspection, maintenance, repair and replacement of aids to navigation;
+- Deputise for the Harbour Master; - Enforce all Statutory Acts, Harbour Revision Orders and the Harbour General Directions with respect to the safe navigation of marine traffic. - Issue Special Directions for the purposes of regulating the time and manner of ships entry to, departure from and movement within harbour waters and related purposes in accordance with clause 7 of the Lymington Harbour Revision Order 2014. - Identify and propose solutions to any hazard to safe navigation and safety in the work place; - The recording of and proportionate investigation of incidents/accidents; - Ensure appropriate training of assigned personnel; - The deployment of assigned personnel; - Monitor safety and develop Standard Safe Operating Procedures in consultation with relevant staff; - Programme and manage dredging contracts (in consultation with the Harbour Master);

-- Manage the planned hull maintenance and repair of harbour vessels and associated equipment; - Programme and manage the effective inspection, maintenance, repair and replacement of berth and mooring infrastructure; - Manage the inspection, maintenance and replacement of all workshop equipment; - Ensure that inspections are carried out on all lifting plant, lifting tackle and other certificated equipment and maintain the appropriate records; - Supervise the allocation, recording, control and licencing of the moorings.
+- Programme and manage hydrographic surveys (in consultation with the Harbour Master); - Establish and maintain tidal measuring gauges; - Programme and manage the effective inspection, maintenance, repair and replacement of aids to navigation; - Manage the planned hull maintenance and repair of harbour vessels and associated equipment; - Programme and manage the effective inspection, maintenance, repair and replacement of berth and mooring infrastructure; - Manage the inspection, maintenance and replacement of all workshop equipment; - Ensure that inspections are carried out on all lifting plant, lifting tackle and other certificated equipment and maintain the appropriate records; - Supervise the allocation, recording, control and licencing of the moorings.

-4.6 Harbour Officers & Maintenance Officer
+4.6 Harbour Officers

-The Senior Harbour Officer, Harbour Officer and Maintenance Officer are responsible to the Harbour Operations Manager for the implementation of marine safety measures in accordance with policy and standard safe operating procedures.
-Inparticular they are responsible for:
+The Senior Harbour Officer and Harbour Officers are responsible to the Harbour Operations Manager for the implementation of marine safety measures in accordance with policy and standard safe operating procedures.
+In particular they are responsible for:

-- Contributing towards maintaining overall marine safety awareness; - Participation in the Safety Committee; - Undertaking Harbour Patrols; - Enforcing General Directions with respect to the safe navigation of marine traffic; - Directing vessels (Special Directions) to ensure safety of navigation; - Identifying and proposing solutions to any hazard to safe navigation and safety in the work place; - The recording of and reporting of incidents/accidents; - Participation in Oil Spill Response & Emergency Response (including exercises); - The proper maintenance of aids to navigation; - Undertaking safety and maintenance inspections in accordance with published schedules; - Undertaking maintenance of vessels, machinery and equipment in accordance with published schedules.
+- Contributing towards maintaining overall marine safety awareness; - Participation in the Safety Committee; - Undertaking Harbour Patrols; - To act generally or for a specific purpose, in the capacity of Harbour Master. - Enforcing General Directions with respect to the safe navigation of marine traffic; - Issuing Special Directions for the purposes of regulating the time and manner of ships entry to, departure from and movement within harbour waters and related purposes in accordance with clause 7 of the Lymington Harbour Revision Order 2014. - Identifying and proposing solutions to any hazard to safe navigation and safety in the work place; - The recording of and reporting of incidents/accidents; - Participation in Oil Spill Response & Emergency Response (including exercises); - The proper maintenance of aids to navigation; - Undertaking safety and maintenance inspections in accordance with published schedules;

+• Undertaking maintenance of vessels, machinery and equipment in accordance with published schedules.
 Where relevant arranging for external maintenance to be conducted;